 #4: The Moisture Meter

 Some moisture meters have pins that penetrate the surface of the wood.
 This can leave tiny holes that mar the surface and require filling.
-Others are pinless.
+Others are pin-less.
 They have sensing plates that scan the wood beneath.
-However, not all pinless moisture meters are the same – look for one that uses technology that is not affected by the surface moisture on the wood, such as Wagner Meters IntelliSense® Technology Moisture Meters.
+However, not all pinless moisture meters are the same – look for one that uses technology that is not affected by the surface moisture in the wood, such as Wagner Meters IntelliSense™ Technology Moisture Meters.

 Your moisture meter should have settings on it that will account for different species of wood.
 For instance, oak is a hardwood, but ebony is an even harder density wood.
 If you are planning an inlay job using both types of wood, you will need to know the moisture content levels of each of the two species so that your inlay glue joints will stay intact.
 These different wood species have different specific gravities, which must be used or programmed into the moisture meter.